Architectural technologist: job description

 - An analytical mind with strong problem-solving ability

-- Strong leadership and organisation skills
+- Strong planning and organisation skills

 - The ability to work on your own initiative and as part of a team